 - Banyan Tree's Apsara Dinner Cruise

 - Vertigo & Moon Bar Rooftop Dining

 - Ayutthaya Ancient Capital Tour with River Cruise

 - Bridge on the River Kwai & Historic Railway Tour

 - Grand Palace & Emerald Buddha Half-Day Tour

 IKEA Bangkok is essentially the same as any other IKEA stores worldwide.
 The boxy blue-yellow warehouse fuses practicality and fun, as you can play around with all the products – sit on a sofa, lie in a bed, move furniture around, open and close the parts – before deciding on a purchase.

-IKEA Bangkok has two levels, and the starting point is on the second floor where all the big furniture and DIY parts are displayed in a gallery-style setup.
-You will find everything for your living room, bedroom, children’s room, home office, bathroom, kitchen, storage room, dining room and garden.
-At the end of the walk-through is a 700-seat cafeteria offering a limited selection of Asian and Western dishes.
+IKEA Bangkok has 2 levels, and the starting point is on the 2nd floor where all the big furniture and DIY parts are displayed in a gallery-style setup.
+You will find just about everything for your home.
+At the end of the walk-through is a 700-seat cafeteria offering a selection of Asian and western dishes.
 Again, this is self-service, so don’t forget to put your plates away in the designated area.

-From the cafeteria, the stairs leads down to the first level where home accessories and smaller items are displayed in sections.
-Start from glassware, utensils and cooking accessories, then proceed along to lighting, bathroom accessories, decorative items (e.g. wall clocks, candles, picture frames, mirrors), small storage (e.g. baskets, bins, boxes, trays), gardening tools, upholstery, pillows, curtains, and much, much more.
+From the cafeteria, the stairs lead down to the first level where home accessories and smaller items are displayed in sections.
+Start from glassware, utensils and cooking accessories, then proceed along to lighting, bathroom accessories, decorative items, small storage, gardening tools, upholstery, pillows, and curtains.

 - Tel: +66 (0)2 708 7999